sglang (vanilla)

 Run upstream sglang with the Codec patches applied yourself.
 Use this when you need a custom build; otherwise prefer the pre-built codec-sglang Docker image.

 If you just want a working server, use the pre-built codec-sglang Docker image — one container, GPU-ready, supervisor and patches already applied.
-This page is for the DIY path: vanilla upstream sglang plus the two Codec PRs.
+This page is for the DIY path: vanilla upstream sglang plus the Codec patches.

 Run a Codec-capable sglang server